-“Dementia” covers a wide range of medical conditions inlcuding Ahzheimers disease.
+“Dementia” covers a wide range of medical conditions inlcuding Alzheimer’s disease.
 The broad term “Dementia” refers to abnormal changes in the brain which trigger a decline in a person’s cognitive skills, or their ability to think clearly.
 These changes interfere with the person’s ability to live independently also impacting on their moods, behaviours and relationships.
 Dementia Awareness training gives carers valuable knowledge to be able to dispel some of the myths about dementia.
 The term “Dementia” is very different from senility and there is a widespread, and incorrect, assumption that mental decline is a normal part of aging.

-The Alzheimers Society explain what dementia is, including the causes and symptoms, and how it is diagnosed and treated at “What is Dementia?”
+The Alzheimers Society explain what dementia is, including the causes and symptoms, different dementia stages and how it is diagnosed and treated at “What is Dementia?”

 |What is dementia?||1|